kehantan/labbook/docs/buffers_solutions/pmsf.rst

 **Procedure**

 #.
-Dissolve 0.3484 g of PMSF powder in 5 mL of isopropyl alcohol.
-Vortex if necessary.
+Dissolve 0.0087 g (8.71 mg) of PMSF powder in 5 mL of isopropyl alcohol.
 #.
-Top up the solution with isopropyl alcohol until final volume of 10 mL.
+Mix well, vortex if necessary.
 #.
 Filter with 0.22 um syringe filter.
-#.
-Label and store in freezer (-20 :math:`^{\circ}`\ C).

-* It is best to prepare PMSF before use as it could take some time for the crystals to dissolve completely.
-* Store in freezer (-20 :math:`^{\circ}`\ C).
-* While the PMSF starts to thaw from freeze, there will be small crystals floating around.
-Let the PMSF reach room temperature and the crystals will reduce or dissolve completely again.